In the race to launch and beat your competitors to market, it’s easy to put ‘unnecessary’ tasks (like documentation) on the back-burner.

 Writing documentation in your journey towards a Minimum Viable Product is different to writing documentation when your software is already launched, with paying users.

 You have far less material to draw on in deciding what documentation to produce.
 You’ll have to go with your gut and iterate as you go along.
-But this process will bring you closer to your users, and make your product even better.
+But this process will bring you closer to your users, improve their initial experience, and make your product even better.

 Building your SaaS knowledge base is easier than ever.
 Claim your free trial of Document360 right now.